DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 ### VFX
 - Think NFS Unbound
 - 2D graphic novel / comic art
-	- Think speech bubbles, impact effects, ect
+- Think speech bubbles, impact effects, etc.

 ## New Workflow

+***We don't have an actual new workflow rn.***

+> [!Important]
+> NO MORE HI-POLYS.
+It makes everything slower for the design team.
+A

 # Mechanics